-When Peanut — a Tinder-like app for millennial mums — looked through the conversations on its forums feature, the company was surprised to find that its users weren't just talking about breastfeeding, birthing techniques, and sleep training.
+When Peanut — a Tinder-like app for millennial moms — looked through the conversations on its forums feature, the company was surprised to find that its users weren't just talking about breastfeeding, birthing techniques, and sleep training.
 Sex was one of the most popular ongoing convos.

-The exchanges Peanut was seeing led the company to conduct a survey of more than 1,000 women (not just Peanut users) between the ages of 22-37, which found that postpartum mums wanted sex — a lot.
+The exchanges Peanut was seeing led the company to conduct a survey of more than 1,000 women (not just Peanut users) between the ages of 22-37, which found that postpartum moms wanted sex — a lot.
 And sometimes, this even led them to have sex with their babies in the room.
-About 45% of the mums surveyed said they have had sex with their baby (under one years old) in the room.
+About 45% of the moms surveyed said they have had sex with their baby (under one years old) in the room.
 Maybe that sounds unorthodox to some, but if you’re a new parent, you know time is precious and uninterrupted opportunities to get frisky are rare.

 Lack of time and recovering physically and emotionally from birth can definitely decrease a woman's sex drive.
-But for a lot of new mums, once they're given the green light by their physicians to resume sexual activity, they want it just as much as before they got pregnant.
+But for a lot of new moms, once they're given the green light by their physicians to resume sexual activity, they want it just as much as before they got pregnant.

 So what if they happen to be in the same room as their new baby?